Diversity and Social Responsibility

 - Increase PST Community Diversity

 Similar to stories of people increasing their confidence in taking on a new career once they saw people that looked like them in the role they dreamed about, we believe enabling learners to engage with experts like them creates deeper connection and longer term learning relationships.
 For this, and many other reasons, we seek to increase the overall diversity of the PST community.
+Learn more about how we are prioritizing diversity in our PST candidate program.
 Share your thoughts and input on what we at Scrum.org can do to better support you and others who bring more diversity to the community.

 - Create Gender Balance within the PST Community